joshRpowell/dockerizing_rails/_assignments/assignment_02.md

 This will print `Running the echo command in the cowsay image`.
 The output was produced by the `echo` executable that is part of the `your_docker_id/cowsay:v1` image.
 In fact, we "inherited" this executable from the `ubuntu:18.04` image.

 ### Missing commands
 The executable for whatever command we run in the container must be present in the container image.
-This means even with Ruby installed on our local system, the following command will fail:
+This means even with Ruby installed on our local system, __the following command will fail__:
 ```
 docker container run your_docker_id/cowsay:v1 ruby -v
 ```